Stobart (logistics company): In popular culture

 Channel 5 and Princess Productions released a program dedicated to the Stobart group, Eddie Stobart: Trucks & Trailers, which first aired on 24 September 2010.

 The Stobart Group was featured on Top Gear in 1995, when presenter Tony Mason visited the company's Carlisle headquarters.
 Another appearance was made on Top Gear during the Reliant Robin rocket challenge.
 The Reliant was transported to the launch site on a flatbed Stobart truck to Richard Hammond and James May.

 A one-off TV show was produced for ITV4 called Eddie Stobart - Smart Truckers.
 Narrated by Paddy McGuinness, the show included the boss William Stobart doing deliveries to distribution centres and the firm's race horses.

-A CD was produced called Eddie Stobart Trucking Songs.
-The CD features all the truckers' favourite rock songs and artists including Queen, Fleetwood Mac and Motorhead.
+A Compact disc was produced called Eddie Stobart Trucking Songs.
+The CD features all the truckers' favourite rock songs and artists including Queen, Fleetwood Mac and Motörhead.

 The Somerset-based Scrumpy and Western band The Wurzels recorded a new song, "I wanna be an Eddie Stobart Driver".

 In 2001, an animated series called Steady Eddie was released on home video by Contender Entertainment Group.
 It was based on the books by Linda Jennings.
 The series features characters such as Steady Eddie, the protagonist, Oliver Overdrive, Steady Eddie's arch-rival, Jock the Tanker and Lorretta Lorry, Steady Eddie's friends, and Freddie Forklift, a forklift who works in the yard making deliveries to Steady Eddie.